EmilyIsCoding/capstone-fishing-game-rpg/README.md

 ## Roadmap
 1. Convert the Free Aspect resolution to a standard resolution
 2. Deploy on itch.io
-3. Add a feature to "catch" the fish and have it disappear"
+3. Add a feature to "catch" the fish and have it disappear
 4. Add in more fish with varying behaviors

 ## Contributing